 So, the question beckons… how do you get inspired to write?

 How to Get Writing Inspiration

 Here are our favorite paths to finding your inner writing muse.

 - Positive feedback

 Ever gotten insanely positive feedback from an editor or tooth-achingly-sweet messages from fans?
-Read through those in times when you’re needing a confidence boost.
-You’ll have a more positive outlook on your writing afterwards.
+Read through those in times when you need a confidence boost.
+You’ll have a more positive outlook on your writing afterward.

 - Be Mean

 We all have an inner critic that’s downright rude and negative.
 It’s time to use that inner critic for some reverse psychology.
 Use this to motivate yourself and prove that inner critic wrong.